kareniel/jonathandupre.com/content/blog/a-reasonable-rate.md

 ---
-title: Vulnerability multiplication
+title: A reasonable rate
 date: 2022-03-29
 description: Your job is not to not make mistakes.
 It's to fix your mistakes at a reasonable rate.
 ---

 Vulnerabilities accumulate.

 Their volume over time correlates with a probability of being exploited.